MyGGaN/mixpanel-python/README.md

 mixpanel-py3
 ============
 This library allows for server-side integration of Mixpanel.
-This is an in-official Mixpanel library for Python3.3.
+This is an in-official Mixpanel library for Python3.
 Its major version number reflects the Mixpanel API version.

 Features over the official client
 ---------------------------------
-* Support for Python3.3
+* Support for Python3
 * Optional async consumer using tornado's AsyncHTTPClient
-* Convenient method to generate tracking URLs, usefull for email tracking
+* Convenient method to generate tracking URLs, useful for email tracking

 Installation
 ------------